-Bren Smith: There are over 10,000 edible plants in the ocean, and they traditionally have been called seaweed, but we see them more like arugulas, spinaches, kales, and so we call them sea greens.
+Bren Smith: There are over 10,000 edible plants in the ocean, and they traditionally have been called seaweed, but we see them more like arugulas, spinaches, and kales, so we call them sea greens.
 Our goal is to make kelp the new kale.
 Sea greens are both delicious—every farm has a different “merroir”—and nutritious.
 They’re rich in iron and calcium and other important nutrients.
 In the era of climate change, these are zero input restorative crops—no freshwater, no fertilizer, and no land is needed.
 We need our food system to be rebuilding ecosystems rather than depleting them and we see seaweeds and shellfish as mother nature’s technologies that can mitigate our harm by soaking up carbon and nitrogen.

 What is your vision for the future of ocean farming?